Moon1356/hackdrivd/README.md

-# cd-Drive-hack-Digispark
+# cd-Drive-hack-Moon1356
-simple cd Drive hack with digispark script.
+simple cd Drive hack with Moon1356 script.

 # Warning
 Don't use this script for bullying or malicious.</br>